Morse code mnemonics: Independent words

+short letters (aceimnorsuvwxz) represent dots.
+To recall the Morse code for a character, try to visualize the word.

+Single sentence

+This mnemonic uses the same mapping from tall and short letters to dashes and dots.

+The ith word in the sentence represents the ith letter of the alphabet.

+For instance the third word is "life", coding "-.-.", which is morse code for C, the third letter of the alphabet.

 Slavic languages

-In Czech, the mnemonic device to remember Morse codes lies in remembering words that begin with each appropriate letter and has so called long vowel (i.e. á é í ó ú ý) for every dash and short vowel (a e i o u y) for every dot.
-Additionally, some other theme-related sets of words have been thought out as Czech folklore.
+In Czech, the mnemonic device to remember letters in Morse code lies in remembering words or short phrases that begin with each appropriate letter and have a long vowel (i.e. á é í ó ú ý) for every dash and a short vowel (a e i o u y) for every dot.
+Additionally, some other sets of words with a particular theme have been thought up in Czech folklore, such as the following alcohol-themed set:

 In Polish, which does not distinguish long and short vowels, Morse mnemonics are also words or short phrases that begin with each appropriate letter, but dash is coded as a syllable containing an "o" (or "ó"), while a syllable containing another vowel codes for dot.
 For some letters, multiple mnemonics are in use; the table shows one example.

 Hebrew

 Invented in 1922 by Zalman Cohen, a communication soldier in the Haganah organization.

-Indonesia
+The hiriq (/i/ vowel) represents a dot and the patah or qamatz (/a/ vowel) represent a dash.

+Indonesian

-In Indonesia, one mnemonic commonly taught in scouting method to remember Morse codes lies in remembering words that begin with each appropriate letter and substituting the o vowel for every dash and other vowels (a, i, u, and e) for every dot.
+In Indonesia, one mnemonic commonly taught in Scouting is remembering words that begin with each appropriate letter and substituting the o vowel for every dash and other vowels (a, i, u, and e) for every dot.